Faculty Directory

 RESEARCH AREAS

-Extracellular vesicles, cell therapy, protein therapeutics, drug delivery, biomanufacturing
+Extracellular vesicles, bacterial therapeutics, drug delivery, biomanufacturing

 LAB OVERVIEW